awsdocs/amazon-aurora-user-guide/doc_source/rds-cloud-watch-events.md

    }
    ```

+   For more examples of RDS events in JSON format, see [Overview of events for Aurora](rds-cloudwatch-events.sample.md)\.

 1. \(Optional\) When you're finished, you can open the Amazon RDS console and start the instance that you stopped\.